Wenbo-Wang-GH/bios611-project1/README.md

 ====================
   COVID-19 Analysis
 ------------------

-The example report below is an example of the final report in report.pdf.
+This text is an example of the report that will generate after following the code instructions below.

 ### Introduction

   The coronavirus pandemic is a result of the coronavirus disease (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), an RNA virus that has affected the lives of many individuals since its discovery late in 2019.